tom-howard/ros2/docs/com2009/assignment1/part3.md

 ## Laser Displacement Data and The LiDAR Sensor {#lidar}

 As you'll know from Part 2, odometry is really important for robot navigation, but it can be subject to drift and accumulated error over time.
 You may have observed this in simulation during [Part 2 Exercise 5](./part2.md#ex5), and you would most certainly notice it if you were to do the same on a real robot.
-Fortunately, our robots have another sensor on-board which provides even richer information about the environment, and we can use this to supplement the odometry information and enhance the robot's navigation capabilities.
+Fortunately, The Waffles have another sensor on-board which provides even richer information about the environment, and we can use this to supplement the odometry information and enhance the robot's navigation capabilities.

-#### :material-pen: Exercise 1: Using RViz to Visualise Robot Data {#ex1}
+#### :material-pen: Exercise 1: Using RViz to Visualise LaserScan Data {#ex1}

 <a name="rviz"></a>We're now going to place the robot in a more interesting environment than the "empty world" we've used in the previous parts of this course so far...